How To Crochet A Granny Square Bag

 Making a patchwork bag.

 This is going to be a bit of a random post today.
-I’m chucking up pictures of where I’m at this week.
-There isn’t a theme as such, just things I’m tinkering about with.
+I’m chucking up pictures of where I’m at with my crafting this week.
+There isn’t a theme as such, just sewing and crochet I’m tinkering with.

 hexies

-I’ve had all these hexies stored away in a tatty old paper bag for about three years.
-I think I was knocked up when I was sewing the fabric to paper and now my boy is turning three soon.
+I’ve had all these EPP hexies stored away in a tatty old paper bag for about three years.
+I think I was pregnant when I was basting the fabric to paper, and now my boy is turning three soon.
 A long time.

 backs of paper piecing

-With spring on its way, the change in season has created a new surge in enthusiasm.
-I have the painstaking task of hand stitching them all together.
+With spring on its way, the change in season has created a new surge in enthusiasm for this sewing project.
+I have the painstaking task of hand-stitching all of the fabric hexagons together.
 It’s actually not that bad.
-Think I put it off for so long because I thought it was going to be a nasty job.
-I’m enjoying it!
+I think I put it off for so long because I thought it was going to be a nasty job.
+I’m actually enjoying it!

 paper piecing hexies.

-I’m not going to go nuts, it’s only a bag.
+I’m not going to go nuts, it’s only a patchwork bag.
 It’d be a definite labour of love to go bigger.
-I’ve got a patchwork blanket my Nanna made for me, I think she was at it for years.
+I’ve got an amazing patchwork blanket my Nanna made for me when I turned eighteen.
+I think she was at the EPP for years.

 not a very exciting photo

-Next: a pile of Jedi appropriate fabrics.
-Both my boys have birthdays on the way so they will each have something Star Warsy.
-If I’ve got enough fabric, I’m thinking reversible robes.
-They can decide whether to be a Jedi or join the Dark side!
-Not sure how this’ll work right now but I’d better get on with it.
+Next: a pile of Jedi-appropriate fabrics.
+Both my boys have birthdays on the way, so they will each have something Star Warsy.
+If I’ve got enough fabric, I’m thinking reversible Jedi robes.
+The kids can decide whether to be a Jedi Knight or join the Dark Side!

 new sewing project.